COVID-19 UPDATE & RESOURCES

 - Our offices across Ontario are closed.
 This includes our Toronto office, Resource Centre and Employment Resource Centre at Lyndhurst Centre.
 Signage will direct you to SCIO support.
 Call or email your SCIO contact to arrange for an alternative way to meet.

-- We have suspended our equipment donation program – we are always in need of functional equipment for people with SCI and other physical disabilities – but while our offices are closed, we cannot accept donations of equipment at this time.
-Stay tuned for more info as it’s available.
+- Our equipment donation program has changed – we are always in need of functional equipment for people with SCI and other physical disabilities – but while our offices are closed, we cannot accept donations of equipment in person but we invite you to buy, sell or share on our online SCIO Marketplace.

 - If you would like to make a financial donation, please use our online donation form, rather than drop off a cheque.
 We appreciate your support and your patience!